 The most prolific body of research, though, is around protecting your heart.
-A 2015 study review confirms light drinking might actually help protect against coronary artery disease, which contributes to stroke and heart failure.
+A review confirms light drinking might actually help protect against coronary artery disease, which contributes to stroke and heart failure.

 Alcohol benefits your heart by reducing inflammation, the hardening and narrowing of your arteries, and the formation of blood clots — all factors associated with coronary artery disease, explains Sandra Gonzalez, PhD, instructor in the department of family and community medicine at Baylor College of Medicine.

-But, as research in BMC Medicine points out, the benefit only holds for those who stick to moderate drinking and don’t go overboard.
+But, as research in points out, the benefit only holds for those who stick to moderate drinking and don’t go overboard.